martiserra99/formity-old/README.md

 }
 ```

-The `defaultValues` property defines the default values of the form, like so:
+The `defaultValues` property defines the default values of the form:

 ```json
 {